akka/akka/akka-docs/manual/getting-started-first.rst

 Looks like we are all good.
 Finally let's create a source file ``Pi.scala`` for the tutorial and put it in the root of the Akka distribution in the ``tutorial`` directory (you have to create it first).

+Some tools requires you to set the ``SCALA_HOME`` environment variable to the root of the Scala distribution, however Akka does not require that.

 Downloading and installing SBT
 ------------------------------

-SBT, short for Simple Build Tool is an excellent build system written in Scala.
-It the preferred way of building software in Scala.
+SBT, short for 'Simple Build Tool' is an excellent build system written in Scala.
+You are using Scala to write the build scripts which gives you a lot of power.
+It has a plugin architecture with many plugins available, something that we will take advantage of soon.
+SBT is the preferred way of building software in Scala.
 If you want to use SBT for this tutorial then follow the following instructions, if not you can skip this section.

 To install SBT and create a project for this tutorial it is easiest to follow the instructions on `this page <http://code.google.com/p/simple-build-tool/wiki/Setup>`_.
 The preferred SBT version to install is ``0.7.6``.

-If you have created an SBT project then create a source file for the tutorial and put it in ``src/main/scala/Pi.scala``.
+If you have created an SBT project then step into the newly created SBT project, create a source file ``Pi.scala`` for the tutorial sample and put it in the ``src/main/scala/`` directory.

-Now we need to make our project an Akka project.
-You can add the dependencies manually, but the easiest way is to use Akka's SBT Plugin.
+So far we only have a standard Scala project but now we need to make our project an Akka project.
+You could add the dependencies manually to the build script, but the easiest way is to use Akka's SBT Plugin.

 TODO: write up about Akka's SBT Plugin